 Thanks be to God, we will soon be able to celebrate Mass together as a community in our church again!
 We look forward to welcoming our parishioners for Masses from 4th July 2020.

 In preparation for this, we need to have stewards available at our church while it is open.
-We are looking for people to volunteer for one-hour slots during the week.
+We need volunteers for one-hour slots during the week.

-If we don’t have enough stewards, unfortunately it will compromise our opening times.
+If we don’t have enough stewards, unfortunately we will not be able to celebrate Mass.
 So if you could give us a hand, it would be greatly appreciated!